-- In the loop approach to quantum gravity a2 can take only certain discrete values, determined in terms of the Planck time (about 10-43 seconds) - Although most researchers in the field are satisfied that no notion of temporal evolution need be present in the Planckian era, I maintain that one can sensibly construct a generalized Schroedinger quantum time stepping. - Most of the quantum relativity community is still convinced that quantum time is "frozen", yet most also recognize the possibility of non-trivial evolution in intrinsic time. - There is much work to be done!
+- In the loop approach to quantum gravity a2 can take only certain discrete values, determined in terms of the Planck time (about 10-43 seconds) - Although most researchers in the field are satisfied that no notion of temporal evolution need be present in the Planckian era, we maintain that one can sensibly construct a generalized Schroedinger quantum time stepping. - Most of the quantum relativity community is still convinced that quantum time is "frozen", yet most also recognize the possibility of non-trivial evolution in "parameter" time.